 - The Campsites at Disney’s Fort Wilderness Resort

-7 Things You Need to Know Before Staying at a Value Resort:
+7 Things You Need to Know Before Staying at a Walt Disney World Value Resort:

 - Fun, bright, kid-themed rooms, pools and court areas.
 These resorts are big on character and are great for families with kids!

-- Rooms are smaller than the other two tiers
+- Standard rooms are smaller than the other two tiers – most are 260 square feet

 - Most have motel type rooms.
 The rooms open to the outside.